-Another organization under CLTC but which appears to have limited direct role in space tracking is the Beijing Special Engineering Design, and Research Institute (BS EDI) [北京特种工程设计研究院/北京特工院] is responsible for the overall design of China's spacecraft launch sites (Jiuquan, Xichang, Taiyuan, Wenchang).79
+Another organization under CLTC but which appears to have a limited direct role in space tracking is the Beijing Special Engineering Design and Research Institute (BS EDI/BSEDRI) [北京特种工程设计研究院/北京特工院], which is responsible for the overall design of China's space launch sites (Jiuquan, Xichang, Taiyuan, Wenchang).79

-Beijing Tracking and Communication Technology Research Institute (BITTT)
+Beijing Tracking and Communication Technology Research Institute (BITTT) [北京跟踪与通信技术研究所]

-Established in 1965, the Beijing Institute of Tracking and Telecommunications Technology [北京跟踪与通信技术研究所] (BITTT) leads the design of TT&C communication systems for China's space programs, including the construction of TT&C stations abroad.
+Established in 1965, the Beijing Institute of Tracking and Telecommunications Technology [北京跟踪与通信 技术研究所] (BITTT) leads the design of TT&C communication systems for China's space programs, including the construction of TT&C stations abroad.
 The Director of BITTT also sits on a panel of space experts convened by the CMC S&T Committee.80

 BITTT is responsible for the design of both the TT&C system as well as the landing site system for China's manned spaceflight project.
-A May 2005 article in PLA Daily noted that BITTT is the only organization [总师单位] that undertakes the design of two subsystems out of the seven major manned spaceflight systems in China.81 BITTT's central task, as of 2016, was supporting China's manned space and lunar exploration programs, building on its previous experience participating in major space missions in the following capacity:82 ix While analysis of the specific equipment types used in ground segment operations is beyond the scope of this study, it should be noted that China Electronic Technology Group Corporation's (CETC) [中国电子科技集团公司] 54th Research Institute appears to be the main contractor for China's ground segment, producing "Over 90% of communication & 30% of TT&C equipment" for China's manned space program.
-It also produces equipment for Deep Space and VLBI stations, Yuanwang ships and Beidou ground stations.
-See: "The 54th Research Institute of China Electronic Technology Group Corporation," CETC, 25 November 2017.
+A May 2005 article in the PLA Daily noted that BITTT is the only organization that undertakes the design of two subsystems out of the seven major manned spaceflight systems in China.81 BITTT's central task, as of 2016, was supporting China's manned space and lunar exploration programs, building on its previous experience participating in major space missions in the following capacity:82

-- TT&C and recovery tasks of four unmanned flights and three manned flights under the Shenzhou program; - TT&C tasks for flight tests of launch vehicles and satellites;

-- The design of the TT&C systems for all satellite control centers, TT&C stations, and the Yuanwang fleet; - The demonstration verification test of the Beidou Satellite's rapid positioning system; - The Chang'e-2 mission.
+- TT&C and recovery tasks of four unmanned flights and three manned flights under the Shenzhou program; - TT&C tasks for flight tests of launch vehicles and satellites; - The design of the TT&C systems for all satellite control centers, TT&C stations, and the Yuanwang fleet; - Demonstration verification tests of the Beidou Satellite's rapid positioning system; - The Chang'e-2 mission.

-In its capacity operating as a general contractor of TT&C systems, BITTT has undertaken and completed the construction of ground TT&C systems for Nigerian satellites, Venezuelan satellites, and SinoSat, as well as the construction of foreign TT&C stations in Chile and Kiribati.
+In its capacity operating as a general contractor of TT&C systems, BITTT has undertaken and completed the construction of ground TT&C systems for Nigerian satellites, Venezuelan satellites, and SinoSat, as well as the construction of overseas TT&C stations in Chile and Kiribati.
 As of 2016, R&D for the ground application and data receiving system for the Chang'e-3 lunar orbiter was underway at BITTT.